Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 Scale Transform

-For the scale transform factor, I added a FloatProperty to my PropertyGroup to hold a numerical value, with 0.01 as the stated default:
+For the scale transform factor, I added a FloatProperty to my PropertyGroup to hold a numerical value, with 0.01 as the default:

 class ExportPropertyGroup(bpy.types.PropertyGroup):